TheMistyWay/TheMistyWay/README.md

 # 💫About Me :
 A Beginner in the World of Programming.
 My quest to learn isn't smothered by an evergrowing avalanche of work.

-A High School Student in South Africa(yes! it's a country).
-So to be an undergraudate.
+A High School Student in South Africa(Yes! it's a country).
+Soon being a undergraudate.
 Aspiring to become a software developer or data scientist.